glv/smithereen/README.md

-# radish
+# smithereen

-Radish is a library for building Top-Down Operator Precedence parsers.
+Smithereen is a library for building Top-Down Operator Precedence parsers.

 To learn more about TDOP parsing, see
 [Doug Crockford's chapter][crockford] in the book